falconscript/ioskernpatchapi/README.md

 ```

 ## Adding on
-Determine the offsets for the kernel static for OSMetaClass and ROP gadgets for your specific iOS device and version combination.
+Determine the offsets for the kernel static OSMetaClass and ROP gadgets for your specific iOS device and version combination.

 With those primitive functions prepared, the running kernel drivers should be at your mercy.
 A bit of work is planned to make this easier soon.